Wenox26/Wenox26/README.md

  - 🌐 Frontend: **HTML**, **CSS**, **JavaScript**
  - 🗄️ Backend & Databases: **MySQL**, **Python**, **Java**, **C**
  - 🛠️ Tools & Platforms: **Git**, **GitHub**
+ -  *👀 Note: only the basics of these 👀*

 ## 🚀 About Me